Azure/azure-sdk-for-net/sdk/frontdoor/Azure.ResourceManager.FrontDoor/README.md

-# Microsoft Azure Front Door Management client library for .NET
+# Microsoft Azure Front Door management client library for .NET

 Microsoft Azure Front Door is a modern cloud Content Delivery Network (Cdn) service that delivers high performance, scalability, and secure user experiences for your content and applications.